Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 He filed the complaint in 1996 under the Equal Employment Opportunity Commission when he witnessed a noose in his locker at the San Francisco International Airport.

-During the course of the case, the court identified that Northwest had disciplined few employees for using unacceptable accent and language to Mr. Espiritu and was needed to undergo training and counseling.
+During the case, the court identified that Northwest had disciplined few employees for using unacceptable accent and language to Mr. Espiritu and was needed to undergo training and counseling.
 Northwest denied any incorrect and wrongdoing settlement out of the court for avoiding expensive litigation.

 8. D Brown: